balena-os/wifi-connect/README.md

 For a complete list of command line arguments and environment variables check out our [command line arguments](./docs/command-line-arguments.md) guide.

+### No-AP mode (station mode)

+When `--no-ap` is used, WiFi Connect serves the UI without creating an access point.
+This is useful when the device is already on a network (e.g. via Ethernet) and you want to configure WiFi from another device.
+The web interface listens on all interfaces and can be accessed at `http://<device-ip>:80` (or the configured port).

+In this mode, you can optionally enable HTTP Basic Auth with `--auth-user` and `--auth-password` to protect the UI from unauthorized access on the network.

 The full application flow is illustrated in the [state flow diagram](./docs/state-flow-diagram.md).

 ***